 Hello World!

-Code for this analysis is availabile on Github
+Code for this analysis is available on Github.

 I plan on using this space to post my musings on statistics that, shall we say, fall outside of the hallowed halls of academia.
 For the most part, this will mean lots of R, and lots of hockey and Twitter data.
 I hope to share something interesting every few weeks, though with my ultra hectic (wink) grad student life, we’ll see how long I can keep that promise…